 South Africa – Graaff Reinet, South Africa

 Making our way back to South Africa, we journey across the mountainous regions to the Great Karoo.
-This area is the heartland of the rural Southern Africa.
-Camp this evening is set in the historical town of Graaff-Reinet, known to be the fourth oldest town in the country.
+This area is the heartland of rural Southern Africa.
+We spend our evening in the historical town of Graaff-Reinet, known to be the fourth oldest town in the country.
 Crossing the Orange River today we journey through the countryside making our way to the Karoo.
 You have the opportunity to enjoy a sundowner excursion to the Valley of Desolation this evening.

 Route: Malealea to Graaff Reinet ±495 km

-Activity Package: Valley of Desolation sundowner tour ((Kindly note that during the winter months, this activity will become a Sunrise excursion to the valley of Desolation the following morning.)
+Included Highlight: Valley of Desolation sundowner tour (Kindly note that during the winter months, this activity will become a Sunrise excursion to the valley of Desolation the following morning.)

 Border Post: Lesotho: Vanrooyenshek, Tel: +27 51 583 1525, Open: 06h00-22h00.
 South Africa: Vanrooyenshek, Tel: +27 51 583 1516, Open: 06h00-22h00